crypto-org-chain/cronos-docs/docs/play/cdc-pay-integration.md

 7. Complete a test order and retrieve the payload via webhook as explained in the next section.
     <img src="./assets/web-view/web-view-integration-step-8.png" />
 ::: tip
 Client Logic can be invoked in the game directly.
-Therefore, the onApprove function should only handle screen changes.
+Therefore, the approve function should only handle screen changes.
 It should be accompanied by server side logic like [Webhooks](https://pay-docs.crypto.com/?shell#api-reference-webhooks) to complete your orders.
 :::

 ## Webhooks